Everything was running smoothly on my Jenkins server until I enabled Role-Based Access Control (RBAC) to manage developer permissions.

 That was the smoking gun 🔫 — Jenkins was still trying to load the Role Strategy plugin, even though I had uninstalled it.

-Jenkins stores its configuration in /var/lib/jenkins/config.xml
+Jenkins stores its configuration in /var/lib/jenkins/config.xml.

-Inside that file, there’s an XML block called <authorizationStrategy>
+Inside that file, there’s an XML block called <authorizationStrategy> that defines which security model Jenkins should use.

 When the RBAC plugin was installed, this block looked like this: